CodaGott/golang/functions/AdvancedFuntions.md

 addition := add

 To call we can now decide to call the variable as if it's a function.
 Like so "addition()"

+What happens is when addition() is called it calls the function that was assigned to it.

+Important to note is we can reference even functions with parameter.

+We can create a function in another function in golang.
+We do this by making a variable and then assigning the variable the func keyword followed by parenthesis, and curly braces.